-Looking ahead to the years covered by this service plan, LSS expects the demand for legal aid to continue to grow, particularly in light of the deteriorating financial climate.
-The financial downturn also means lower revenues for two of our funders, the Notary Foundation and the Law Foundation, and a concomitant decrease in the revenues LSS receives from them.
+LSS expects the demand for legal aid to continue to grow in 2009/2010, particularly in light of the current economic situation.
+The financial downturn also means lower revenues from two of our funders, the Notary Foundation and the Law Foundation, and reduced interest-based income from LSS's own investments.